KonVas/lick-the-toad/index.md

 Hybrid sonification project using machine learning and neural networks.

 ## Overview of the project
 This project aims to explore the idea of remoteness & isolation.
 It is a custom made system that works as a digital bridge over interconnected peers across the network (currently works only locally).
-This project stems from my personal interest using custom made generative systems enacting human interaction and sonification.
+This project stems from my personal interest using custom made generative systems enacting human interaction and sonification, and networked music systems.
 Some primary videos demonstrating the project can be found [here](https://www.youtube.com/playlist?list=PLiCZTYIqSUAb1J-Iu4lhVwDz6ljKCVj-W)

 ## Modus Operandi